python/cpython/Doc/library/calendar.rst

           SATURDAY
           SUNDAY

-   Enumeration defining the days of the week as integer constants, where ``MONDAY`` is ``0`` and ``SUNDAY`` is ``6``.
+   Aliases for the days of the week, where ``MONDAY`` is ``0`` and ``SUNDAY`` is ``6``.

+   .. versionadded:: 3.12

+.. class:: Day

+   Enumeration defining days of the week as integer constants.
+   The members of this enumeration are exported to the module scope as :data:`MONDAY` through :data:`SUNDAY`.

    .. versionadded:: 3.12